nmstate/nmstate/README.md

 Nmstate is a library with an accompanying command line tool that manages host networking settings in a declarative manner.
 The networking state is described by a pre-defined schema.
-Reporting of current state and changes to it (desired state) both conform to the schema.
+Reporting of the current state and changes to it (desired state) both conform to the schema.

-Nmstate is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.
+Nmstate is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi-provider support on the southbound.
 NetworkManager acts as the main (and currently the only) provider supported.

 ## State example: